bennywong3/poker-card-game/Readme.md

 Backup for the mini card game done in Java.
-You can see the detials of this game in the video and pdf
+You can see the details of this game in the video and pdf

 as4_cmd file is for cmd use.
 I deleted all the bin, src, class, etc created by eclipse.
 There is only one java file and one Images folder. as4_eclipse is the original version created using eclipse.
 When I was doing assignment, my Images folder is located inside src folder.